zzzprojects/docs/learndapper.com/pages/dapper-query/selecting-single-rows.md

  - The `QuerySingle` and `QuerySingle<T>` methods are designed to be used when you expect only one row to match the criteria specified in the query.
  - The difference between `QuerySingle` and `QuerySingle<T>` is that `QuerySingle` returns results as a  `dynamic` type whereas `QuerySingle<T>` returns an instance of the type represented by `T` type argument.

-The following examples query the _Products_ table from the Microsoft Northwind sample database.
-The schema of the table is as follows:
+The following examples query a `Product` table.

 The first example returns dynamic types: